-The office lease agreement, disclosed above, requires an initial annual base rent with annual increases over the next five years.
-The Company recognizes rental expense on a straight-line basis over the term of the lease, which resulted in a deferred rent liability of \$24,951 and \$35,417 as of June 30, 2013 and December 31, 2012, respectively.
+The original and amended lease agreements, disclosed above, require an initial annual base rent with annual increases over the next six years.
+The Company recognizes rental expense on a straight-line basis over the term of the lease, which resulted in a deferred rent liability of \$43,039 and \$35,417 as of September 30, 2013 and December 31 2012, respectively.